 7.1.2 Middle East

 The Middle Eastern airlines are defining aviation’s future for the next 50 years.
-The Gulf has established as the centre of the world from the perspective of linking the continents by air.
+The Gulf has established itself as a key aviation hub from the perspective of linking continents by air.

 40,000 new commercial airline pilots will be needed over the next 20 years (2013-2032) (Boeing Pilot and Technical Market Outlook)

 The Middle Eastern carriers (Emirates, Etihad, Qatar and Flydubai) placed a staggering US$162 billion order for aircraft at the Paris Airshow in November 2013.
 Emirates placed a US$99 billion order (list prices), the largest aircraft order in history for 200 aircraft comprising: 35 Boeing 777-8Xs, 115 Boeing 777-9Xs and 50 Airbus A380 aircraft.
 Emirates has so many aircraft on order that they will need 19 new pilots to train EVERY DAY for the next decade to meet demand.